 - Adaptive testing: A definite time-saver.
 Basically, adaptive testing is next-gen A/B testing with AI.
 It's less labour-intensive, time-consuming, and demanding on the brain than a traditional A/B test.
 It also means site visitors spend less time being directed to poorer-performing pages; it automatically adjusts when it has enough data, directing visitors to the better performing variations in the test.
 You improve on conversion rates during the testing period, rather than continuing to show 50% of visitors something less effective (as you would in an A/B test).

 If you're interested in the nuts and bolts of adaptive testing, HubSpot has a couple of very interesting blogs on the subject.

-Our Marketing Manager Hollie Higa explains use cases for Multi-Touch Revenue Attribution Reporting in our longer article here.
+Our marketing manager, Hollie Higa, explains use cases for Multi-Touch Revenue Attribution Reporting in this dedicated article.

 Professional (AKA Starter Plus) Sales Hub has tools to:

 - Assist with personalised, scalable outreach (1:1 video creation, sequence queues in which you can enrol multiple contacts, and 'quick assembly' proposals/quotes)

 - Organise your data, including Salesforce integration.
 You can also track/manage multiple currencies.

 These features are intended to step up coaching and sales enablement: